Sarah Schneider

 Sarah Schneider (born September 10, 1983) is an American writer, actress, and comedian.
-She got her start in entertainment as a writer and actress for the comedy website CollegeHumor before becoming a writer for the television sketch comedy series Saturday Night Live, where she worked from 2011 to 2017, including a season as co-head writer alongside writing partner Chris Kelly.
+She got her start in entertainment as a writer and actress for the comedy website CollegeHumor.

+She later became a writer for the television sketch comedy series Saturday Night Live, where she worked from 2011 to 2017, including a season as co-head writer alongside writing partner Chris Kelly.
 She has received eight Primetime Emmy Awards nominations for her work on SNL.

 Early life

 Raised in Hunterdon County, New Jersey, Schneider graduated from North Hunterdon High School in 2001.

 Career

 CollegeHumor

 Schneider attended Wake Forest University—as did CollegeHumor co-founder Ricky Van Veen, although they did not know one another—where she was a member of the University's Lilting Banshees student comedy troupe.
 A mutual friend recommended Schneider to Van Veen, who hired her as a freelance writer in May 2005 to work on the book The CollegeHumor Guide To College.
 From there she became a full-time writer and the first female permanent employee.
 As part of the CollegeHumor staff she starred as a fictionalized version of herself in the short-lived television series The CollegeHumor Show (2009) and web series including Hardly Working and Full Benefits; starred as other characters in other original videos; and wrote episodes, videos and articles.